Police Seize Rifles, High-Capacity Magazines From Man Wanting To 'Shoot Up' Workplace

 In Nevada, prosecutors arrested a man suspected of trying to make a bomb to target a synagogue and a bar catering to LGBTQ patrons.
 Federal authorities in Connecticut last week intercepted a man who "showed interest" in a mass shooting.
 The same day, federal authorities in Maryland announced the arrest of a man who had made violent threats against a Jewish congregation.

-A day later, police in Daytona Beach charged a man with making threats to commit a mass shooting in a large crowd.
+A day later, police in Daytona Beach, Fla., charged a man with making threats to commit a mass shooting in a large crowd.
 Then an Ohio man was arrested following a threatened attack on a Jewish community center.
 This week, prosecutors announced charges against a man in Maryland who allegedly made violent threats against Hispanic people.
-After that, federal agents arrested a Florida truck driver in Indianapolis who was suspected of planning a shootout in a church in Memphis.
+After that, federal agents arrested a Florida truck driver in Indianapolis who was suspected of planning a shootout in a church in Memphis, Tenn.

 Back in California, it is not known how Montoya obtained such a wide array of weapons and ammunition.
-With limited exemptions, assault weapons and high capacity magazines are illegal for anyone to possess in California.
+With limited exemptions, assault weapons and high-capacity magazines are illegal for anyone to possess in California.

 Montoya is being held in the Long Beach City Jail on charges of manufacturing and distributing assault weapons, possession of an assault weapon and making a criminal threat.